onecompiler/tutorials/java/more/access-modifiers.md

 * The Access Modifiers in Java specifies the scope of a method or field or class
-* There are 4 types of access modifiers in Java they are
+* There are 4 types of access modifiers in Java.
+They are :
 1. Private
 2. Public
 3. Default